neondatabase/website/content/docs/introduction/billing.md

 |**Support**               | Community Support                 | Support          | Support                   |Support, Platform Support|

 <Admonition type="info">
 The limits described above are plan defaults.
-If you would like to adjust limits to tailor a plan to your specific requirements, please contact [support@neon.tech](mailto:support@neon.tech).
+If you would like to adjust the limits to tailor a plan to your specific requirements, please contact [support@neon.tech](mailto:support@neon.tech).
 </Admonition>

 Our [Pricing](https://neon.tech/pricing) page provides additional information and a calculator you can use to estimate costs and determine which plan is right for you.